Total Live Articles: 445

 • Bulging tympanic membrane

-• Tympanic membrane perforation and/or discharge in the external auditory canal
+• Discharge in the external auditory canal

 • Non-bulging tympanic membrane